 You'll be eligible for the STIP award for the year in which you terminate, based on actual results, your STIP target percentage, and your eligible STIP earnings for the portion of the year during which you were an active employee, subject to the terms of the STIP.
-This will be paid on or around March 15 of the following year.
+This will be paid at the same time payment is made to active participants, generally on or around March 15 of the following year.